 Worship Associates Job Description

-Worship Associates work with Rev. Susan Frederick-Gray, Emrys Staton and Benjie Messer to create and lead worship and shape the monthly themes.
-Associates explore the qualities of excellent worship, receive training in worship leadership, and meet every other month to assess recent services and shape upcoming worship services.
-Each associate works with the worship staff on five to seven services a year, collaborating in three main areas: developing the focus of the service; bringing resources to the service; and conducting the service.
+Worship Associates work with the Minister(s) and the Music Director to create and lead worship and shape the monthly themes.
+Associates explore the qualities of excellent worship, receive training in worship leadership, and meet on a regular basis to assess recent services and shape upcoming worship services.
 Associates also help arrange and lead worship when the minister is out of the pulpit, and may develop and lead a worship service themselves.

 The UUCP Worship Associate program is one of many such programs at UU congregations around the country.
 While this program goes by different names and takes different forms, the underlying premise is the same: Collaboration and shared ministry among clergy, worship staff and lay members produces vibrant worship that enriches the experience for everyone and draws new people to the congregation.